lucasgris/wav2vec4bp/README.md

 | bp\_sid\_10                    | 0.186 | 0.327 | 0.207 | 0.505 | 0.124 | 0.835 | 0.472 | 0.379 |
 | bp\_tedx\_100                  | 0.138 | 0.369 | 0.169 | 0.165 | 0.794 | 0.222 | 0.395 | 0.321 |
 | bp\_voxforge\_1                | 0.468 | 0.608 | 0.503 | 0.505 | 0.717 | 0.731 | 0.561 | 0.584 |

-\* We found a problem with the dataset used in these experiments regarding the VoxForge subset.
-In this test set, some speakers were also present in the training set (which explains the lower WER).
-The final version of the dataset does not have such contamination.

-\** We do not perform validation in the subset experiments.
-CETUC has a poor variety of transcriptions.
-It might be overfitted.

 ##### Transcription examples